-What is a pre-employment assessment?
+What is a Pre-Employment Assessment?

 To make informed hiring decisions, the recruitment and selection team requires complete and updated information on the candidate’s skills, temperament, aptitude, and employment history.
 Pre-employment assessments and interviews are the main channels through which candidate information can be gathered.
 What is a pre-employment interview assessment?
 These are objective and standardized ways of gathering complete information on candidates during the interview process.
-The concept of testing and assessment is essential to ensure that the candidate is the right fit for the role, skill wise and personality wise.
+The concept of testing and assessment is essential to ensure that the candidate is the right fit for the role, skill-wise and personality-wise.

-Professionally curated and well-validated interview assessment tools are the most efficient and reliable ways to gain deeper insights into knowledge, skills, traits, and capabilities of potential employees.
+Professionally curated and well-validated interview assessment tools are the most efficient and reliable ways to gain deeper insights into the knowledge, skills, traits, and capabilities of potential employees.
 There are many types of assessments available in the market, all of which help the recruitment team arrive at informed hiring decisions.
 The type of assessment is chosen depending on the role you are hiring for, and the skill/competency level required for the role.
-Skill assessments can also be used for evaluating skill level of employees in order to identify the skill gap.
+Skill assessments can also be used for evaluating the skill level of employees in order to identify the skill gap.
 Training and development programs can be identified based on the skill requirements to bridge the gap.

-Why do employers use pre-employment testing?
+Why do Employers use Pre-Employment Testing?

 Traditionally, human resource managers have relied upon telephonic and face-to-face interviews to fill open job vacancies in the organization.
 This approach has however proved flawed and inadequate especially when hiring at scale and increases the number of bad hires and attrition rates.
 The incompetence of bad hires costs the organization in many ways.
 The need for filling open vacancies quickly is one of the main causes of making bad hires.
-Use of skill assessment testing empowers the hiring team to make informed hiring decisions by gathering complete information on the candidate skills, competencies, aptitude, and personality.
+The use of skill assessment testing empowers the hiring team to make informed hiring decisions by gathering complete information on the candidate’s skills, competencies, aptitude, and personality.

 Employers may use online assessment tools for the following reasons:

-Identify the skill gap in employees: employees need to continuously update/upgrade their skills in order to stay competent.
+- Identify the skill gap in employees: Employees need to continuously update/upgrade their skills in order to stay competent.
 Employers use skill evaluations to identify the skill gaps in employees in order to organize training programs to bridge the gap.

-Identify the strong and weak areas of the company: skill assessments may be used by the organization to identify areas or departments that require more training.
+- Identify the strong and weak areas of the company: Skill assessments may be used by the organization to identify areas or departments that require more training.

-Compare organizational talent with market standards: skill assessments can be used to compare organizational talent against geographical or industry standards.
+- Compare organizational talent with market standards: Skill assessments can be used to compare organizational talent against geographical or industry standards.